List of Marvel Comics characters: G: Dark Carnage

 Dark Carnage, also simply known as Carnage, is another offshoot of the Grendel symbiote.
 It initially bonded with the damaged form of Cletus Kasady / Carnage due a cult worshiping symbiote using Grendel's remnants which was stolen from the Maker.
 He consumed the various symbiotes for his own cult, such as Lee Price / Maniac, who is the Mania symbiote's host.
 His form as Dark Carnage is a thirteen-foot-tall skeletal monster with Knull's spiral on its forehead and a white dragon/spider emblem on his chest, and effectively is a demigod possessing power far beyond what a regular symbiote bestows its host, due to his connections to Chthon through the curse of the Darkhold and Knull through Grendel.
-Dark Carnage fights Peter Parker / Spider-Man and Brock, but is surprised by the Hulk.
+Dark Carnage fights Peter Parker / Spider-Man and Brock, but is surprised by Hulk.
 Caught off-guard by Parker's various allies, Dark Carnage tried to use Dylan Brock and Normie Osborn as hostages before Brock cut Kasady's corpse in half which also reawakened Knull in the process.
 One of the splintered versions bonded to Miles Morales / Spider-Man as a unique six-armed symbiote.

-Afterwards, Devil Carnage assimilated Venom while tormenting Eddie and Dylan before being separated and defeated yet bonding to a great white shark to escape.